 Renewal rate.
 We calculate our renewal rate by subtracting our attrition rate from 100%.
-Our attrition rate for a period is equal to the annual contract value from lost customers, divided by the total annual contract value from all customers that renewed during the period and from all lost customers.
+Our attrition rate for a period is equal to the annualized contract value, or ACV, from lost customers, divided by the total ACV from all customers that renewed during the period and from all lost customers.
 A lost customer is a customer that did not renew a contract expiring in the period and that, in our judgment, will not renew.
-In certain instances, when a customer informs us of their intent not to renew in a period prior to the expiration of their contract, we record the customer as lost immediately in our renewal rate calculation.
 Typically a customer that reduces its subscription upon renewal is not considered a lost customer.
-However, in instances where the subscription decrease represents the majority of the customer's annual contract value, we may deem the renewal as a lost customer.
-We believe our renewal rate is an important metric to measure the long-term value of customer agreements and our ability to retain our customers.
-Our renewal rate was 97% and 96% for the three months ended March 31, 2014 and 2013, respectively.
+However, in instances where the subscription decrease represents the majority of the customer's ACV, we may deem the renewal as a lost customer.
+Our renewal rate was 97% for the three months ended March 31, 2015 and 2014.